 Please note we generally require 24 hours’ notice for appointments and do not schedule same-day appointments.
 This is so that we can be best prepared to help our students.

-Students who are picking up documents will receive specific instructions when their documents are ready for pick-up.
+Students who are picking up documents will receive specific instructions when their documents are ready.
+Please wait to receive that message so that you're not making an unnecessary trip to campus.

-Unless otherwise noted, students should not expect same-day service for processing documents that they are dropping off at the office.
+Unless otherwise noted, students should not expect same-day service for processing documents that they are dropping off at the office or to be able to speak with an advisor.
+Students are welcome to further discuss their situations with an ISS advisor by using the virtual chat or during in-person advising hours, through email, or by appointment.

 To request a travel signature, please complete the electronic form found here on our website.

-Once a student submits a request, it will be reviewed by an ISS staff member, and the student will be notified by email when their request has been processed.
+Once a student submits a request, it will be reviewed by an ISS staff member, and the student will be notified by email when the request has been processed.

 That email will also include instructions about how to access your document.